 - Ready.gov – Launched in February 2003, Ready is a national public service advertising campaign designed to educate and empower Americans to prepare for and respond to emergencies including natural disasters and potential terrorist attacks.
 Visit the People with Disabilities and Other Special Needs page where you can find some tips and tricks to help you prepare.
 Ready.gov advises those with disabilities to:

 - Watch this video to prepare yourself for an emergency

 - Make a Plan for what you will do in an emergency, and

 - Be Informed about what might happen.
-For further details, download a PDF version of Preparing Makes Sense for People with Disabilities and Special Needs.
+For further details, download a PDF version of Prepare for Emergencies Now: Information for People with Disabilities

-Florida's Agency for Persons with Disabilities provides information o emergency preparedness for individuals with disabilities and their families. www.apd.myflorida.com/customers/disaster/
+Florida's Agency for Persons with Disabilities provides information on emergency preparedness for individuals with disabilities and their families. www.apd.myflorida.com/customers/disaster/

-The Vial for Life project was developed for seniors to record information about their health status and needs for emergency personnel.
-The free form is available on their website. www.vialoflife.com/index.html
+The Vial of Life project was developed for seniors to record information about their health status and needs for emergency personnel.
+The free form is available on their website. www.vialoflife.com

 Florida Administrative Code online and searchable.
 To access the full text of the rule on special needs shelters can be found by entering '64-3' in the search field: "By Chapter Number". www.flrules.org